On the stability and spectral properties of the two-dimensional Brown-Ravenhall operator with a short-range potential: Appendix B: Bessel potential

-In this appendix we introduce spaces of Bessel potentials.
+For the reader's possible interest, in this appendix, we have gathered some facts about the spaces of Bessel potentials.
 Let us recall that the operator $(-\Delta+{\un})^{-s/2}$, for $s > 0$, is called {\em Bessel potential operator}.
 Thus, given any $s > 0$, the Bessel potencial $G_s$ is defined to be that function whose Fourier transform $\widehat{G}_s$ is given by

 The following is a simple proof of this result for the $K_0$-potential in $\oR^2$.
 The proof is based on the spherical symmetry of the $K_0$-function.

 \begin{proposition} Given that $K_0$-potential is spherically symmetric, then